techidaily/site-ios-location-track/source/_posts/how-to-track-apple-iphone-14-pro-location-by-number-drfone-by-drfone-virtual-ios.md

 ![track the location history](https://images.wondershare.com/drfone/article/2022/02/track-a-cell-phone-location-by-number-01.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/f3PFn06LijE?si=zHrmlTOzrKxXe-k4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 There are different methods of knowing where is the mobile you are looking for although it will depend on the operating system you have, and the procedures for finding someone else's phone are similar.
 Fortunately, the iPhone, Android, and Windows Phone provide solutions to find the location of a mobile and you can track location by phone number using some of the options we have offered in this article.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/X4q6gyaEojM?si=ImdFm6Zsr0azykqV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 2 Ways to Monitor Apple iPhone 14 Pro Activity